markomanninen/srrd-builder/work/docs/specifications/GLOBAL_PACKAGE_SPECIFICATION.md

 ## Overview

-The SRRD-Builder is a Python package that provides LaTeX-based scientific document generation with MCP server integration for interactive AI-guided research assistance.
-It's designed to work within Git-based research projects.
+The SRRD-Builder is a Python package that provides LaTeX-based scientific document generation with dual MCP server architecture for both project-aware research assistance and global demo/external access.

 ## Installation and Architecture